jamesacampbell/causes-and-effects-hugo/content/post/A-List-of-Google-Alternatives.md

 +++
 date = "2013-07-08T10:10:10"
-title = "A List of Google Alternatives" image = "/img/google-alt.jpg" description = "Let's get off the Google bus already." categories = ["tips"] tags = ["google","open source"]
+title = "A List of Google Alternatives" updated = "2019-10-26T15:13:10" image = "/img/google-alt.jpg"
+description = "Let's get off the Google bus already." categories = ["tips"] tags = ["google","open source"]
 +++
 I used to love Google services and their policy of "don't be evil."
 The anagram solver tells me that the phrase turns into the word 'violented.'
 Well I definitely feel whatever that means.

 I was a huge fan of Google Reader and Google Analytics.
 I even setup and managed google analytic accounts for websites that I created for clients.
 Not today.

 _I do understand it is probably cliche in the ever-growing hipster-tech community to be anti-google but I really don't want to have my digital life attached to a single service where I am the product, which is also the reason I have a largely vacant Facebook account._